-As of the date hereof, the significant shareholders of the Parent (as defined by Spanish regulations, i.e. those who hold a stake on the Parent's share capital representing 3 per cent. or more of the total voting rights (both attached to shares and through financial instruments), or 1 per cent. or more if the relevant significant shareholder is established in a tax haven) are, according to the information available on the website of the CNMV, (i) Mr. Rafael del Pino y Calvo-Sotelo, with a 20.226 per cent. stake; (ii) Ms. María del Pino y Calvo-Sotelo, with an 8.118 per cent. stake; (iii) Mr. Leopoldo del Pino y Calvo-Sotelo, with a 4.154 per cent. stake; (iv) Christopher Anthony Hohn, with a 3.656 per cent. stake; (v) Blackrock Inc, with a 3.009 per cent. stake; (vi) Lazard Asset Management, with a 3.082 per cent. stake and (vii) Fidelity International Limited, with a 1.032 per cent. stake.
+As of the date hereof, the significant shareholders of the Parent (as defined by Spanish regulations, i.e. those who hold, directly or indirectly, a stake on the Parent's share capital representing 3 per cent. or more of the total voting rights (both attached to shares and through financial instruments), or 1 per cent. or more if the relevant significant shareholder is established in a tax haven) are, according to the information available on the website of the CNMV, as follows:

+Significant shareholder Stake

+(per cent.)

+Mr. Rafael del Pino y Calvo-Sotelo 20.060

+Ms. María del Pino y Calvo-Sotelo 8.051

+Mr. Christopher Anthony Hohn 5.775

+Mr. Leopoldo del Pino y Calvo-Sotelo 4.154

+Lazard Asset Management 3.082

+Blackrock Inc. 3.034

+D1 Capital Partners Master L.P.
+1.078

+Fidelity International Limited 1.032

 As of the date of this Prospectus, the Parent is not aware of any persons who, directly or indirectly, jointly or severally, exercise or could exercise control over the Parent in accordance with article 5 of Royal Legislative Decree 4/2015, of 23 October, approving the consolidated text of the Spanish Securities Market Act (Real Decreto Legislativo 4/2015, de 23 de octubre, por el que se aprueba el texto refundido de la Ley del Mercado de Valores) (the "LMV") (which is referred to article 42 of the Spanish Code of Commerce (Real Decreto de 22 de agosto de 1885 por el que se publica el Código de Comercio)).